probonopd/vcontrold-for-openwrt/README.md

 --

 There is a work-in-progress graphical user interface for OpenWrt.
 You can find it in the OpenWrt administration panel under "Heating".

 ![luci gui](https://cloud.githubusercontent.com/assets/2480569/5602366/785d50ae-9348-11e4-90fd-51525a9a1ad1.png)

+Help
+--

+Please file an issue if you would like to see functionality supported or have a question.